Kidney masses, or tumors, are growths that develop on the kidney. They can be cancerous or benign. In some cases, they may indicate an infection.

 Active surveillance

-Sometimes, rather than treating smaller masses — typically those smaller than 3 cm — doctors will perform frequent checkups using imaging tests.
+Sometimes, rather than treating smaller masses — typically those smaller than 3 cm — healthcare professionals will perform frequent checkups using imaging tests.
 This is called active surveillance.
-Its main aim is to prevent the tumor from being able to cause issues for the person.
+Its main aim is to prevent the tumor from causing problems for the person.

 According to experts, the incidence of kidney masses has increased over the past few decades.
-However, it is likely that improved imaging techniques are better able to detect abnormal growths, resulting in more diagnoses.
+However, it is likely that improved imaging techniques can better detect abnormal growths, resulting in more diagnoses.

 A mass on the kidney may indicate cancer, but these tumors are often benign.